You are currently viewing How to disable root User Login on centos

 usermod -aG sudo newuser ##Debian/Ubuntu

-usermod -aG wheel admin #CentOS/RHEL
+usermod -aG wheel newuser #CentOS/RHEL

 sudo visudo